Dan Howdle December 13th, 2024

 Thanks to Ofcom regulations, providers must inform you when your contract is due to finish so you can decide what you want to do before it happens.
 If you’d like to learn more about what happens when your contract ends, read our guide.

-Some providers also offer short-term or rolling broadband contracts, which operate on a month-by-month basis and can be cancelled at short notice.
+Some providers offer short-term or rolling broadband contracts, which operate on a month-by-month basis and can be cancelled at short notice.
 These are great for people who know they’ll be moving house or relocating for work in the near future.
-Typically such contracts are more expensive than longer ones, as you are paying extra for the option to cancel at any time without being penalised.
+Typically such contracts are much more expensive than longer ones, as you are paying extra for the option to cancel at any time without being penalised.

 Cable.co.uk's broadband postcode checker will find you the best deals, providers and speeds where you live.
 It's free and takes less than a minute to check and compare.